Swarit1212/TEAM__RNS__FinanceManager/README.md

 Spending Report:
 Visualize your spending by category using bar plots, making it easier to understand where your money is going.

-Current Balance:
-Calculate your current balance by subtracting total expenses from your total salary, helping you track how much money you have left.